-Observed annually on May 27th is National Cellophane Tape Day.
+It could be a sticky situation on May 27th as we recognize National Cellophane Tape Day.
 It is hard to imagine where we would be without this invention.
 How would we wrap our Christmas and birthday gifts?

-Originally designed to seal Cellophane packages sold in grocers and bakeries, the new adhesive missed its mark.
+Originally designed to seal Cellophane packages sold in groceries and bakeries, the new adhesive missed its mark.
 By the time all its drawbacks were resolved, DuPont introduced heat-sealed cellophane.

 Regardless, with a resounding endorsement from customers, 3M found a market in both the home and the office.
 Many of us keep several rolls of it, too.
 Check the closet with the wrapping paper for a roll or two.
 There will be another in the junk drawer.
 Count another on the desk, perhaps.
 In offices and schools, there are even more rolls of tape to be found.

 How many rolls of this invisible tape do you have laying around?
 Wrap a package or tape a picture to the fridge.
 Repair a torn page from a book.
 Share your favorite uses for cellophane tape by using #CellophaneTapeDay to post on social media.

 NATIONAL CELLOPHANE TAPE DAY HISTORY

 National Day Calendar continues researching the origins of this sticky holiday.
 In the meantime, explore these other innovative holidays: